prakhar728/ZecRotor/Readme.md

 ---

 ## 🛣 Roadmap
-- ✅ In-memory job scheduler (fake tx)
+- ✅ In-memory job scheduler (fake transactions)
-- 🚧 Add persistence (database)
+- 🚧 Persistent storage (DB support)
-- 🚧 Integrate real blockchain wallets / swap logic
+- 🚧 Real blockchain deposit detection
+- 🚧 Swap execution (Uniswap/DEX integration)
-- 🚧 Add webhook notifications
+- 🚧 Webhook / notification support
-- 🚧 Enable privacy-preserving rotation with Zcash shield/unshield
+- 🚧 Privacy-preserving rotation with Zcash shielding/unshielding

 ---

 ## 📖 License
-This project is an MVP prototype and for experimental use only.
+This project is an **MVP prototype** and intended **for research and experimental use only**.